Dota: Dragon's Blood

-Dota: Dragon's Blood is an adult animated epic fantasy streaming television series.
+Dota: Dragon's Blood is an adult animated epic fantasy television series.
 It is based on Dota 2, a 2013 video game by Valve.
 The show is produced by Studio Mir in association with Ashley Edward Miller's company Kaiju Boulevard.
-The series premiered on Netflix on March 25, 2021, and has seen three seasons.
+The series premiered on Netflix on March 25, 2021, and concluded on August 11, 2022.

 Plot

 Set in a fantasy world of magic and mysticism, the story follows a Dragon Knight, Davion, who hunts and slays dragons to make the world a safer place.
 In a battle between demons and the dragon race of Eldwurm, the dragon Slyrak merges his soul with Davion.
-Along with the sun princess Mirana, Davion pursues a journey to stop the demon Terrorblade, who wants to kill all dragons and collect their souls.
+Along with the moon princess Mirana, Davion pursues a journey to stop the demon Terrorblade, who wants to kill all dragons and collect their souls.